Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

                    :item/status :item.status/waiting}]}))
 ```

-make sure to load the changes of `todo_db.clj` to the REPL.
-Now let's move to `src/server.clj` and add the route
+Make sure to load the changes of `todo_db.clj` to the REPL.
+Now let's move to `src/server.clj` and add the route.

 ```clojure
 (def routes